filippocasari/AS3-CPP-PM/README.md

 ./start.sh -h
 ```
 args are: Num particles initial temperature (double), bath temperature and verbose (-v), delta t.\
+### Alternatively, you can use cmake and CMakeLists.txt.
+Remember to change it before running it because some libs are hardcoded.
 ### Note:
 - #### For only this point initial temperature and bath temperature must be equal.
 - #### if you don't want to run it with openmp, comment pragma in the cpp file and do not include or link any libraries related to it.